 SPAY OR NEUTER

-or neutered when they are about 8 months old.
+or neutered.
 We don't sell kittens for breeding unless they are going to an established show home.
 We do this to keep people from breeding cats unknowlegably and having them end up in pet stores and shelters.
 Or having people breed our cats to poor quality cats that aren't health tested just because they're registered.
 There are too many unwanted cats in this world to produce more that aren't exemplary examples to carry on the breed.
 Most people who start breeding cats give up after a while because it is hard work and keeps you at home a lot.
-So We're just saving you the trouble!
+So I'm just saving you the trouble!
 If

 you think you want to get more involved with cats, you can start

 by showing a neutered cat so you can learn all you can

 about the breed.

 We love our kitties very much and lavish attention on them as soon as they are born in our bedroom.
 At first they stay in a nursery pen with their mom, to keep them safe from the bigger cats.
 When they are 4 weeks old they move to a playpen in the living room.
 We pick them up and pet them a lot to make sure they grow up to be friendly and happy, litter trained